 Insufficient evidence to rate effectiveness for…

-- Liver disorder in those who drink alcohol.
-Zinc sulfate dietary supplements might also additionally enhance liver characteristic in the ones that are tormented by alcohol-associated liver diseases.
+- Liver disease in people who drink alcohol.
+Zinc sulfate supplements may improve liver function in those suffering from alcohol-related liver diseases.

 - Asthma.
 Zinc intake does not appear to affect the likelihood of childhood asthma.